idio-lang/DIPS/idio-source/scheme/advanced-scheme.rst

 :lname:`Lisp`\ s do things a little differently, here.
 Rather than have "errors" or "exceptions" they have *conditions*.
-Which have a sort of class hierarchy feel to them as the different types of conditions are (*looks for a better word but fails*) sub-classed from one another.  *A* difference is that they are not restricted to errors but users can create their own condition type (hierarchies) and such a condition can be *signalled* (ie. raised) whenever the user deems that
+Which have a sort of class hierarchy feel to them as the different types of conditions are (*looks for a better word but fails*) sub-typed from one another.  *A* difference is that they are not restricted to errors but users can create their own condition type (hierarchies) and such a condition can be *signalled* (ie. raised) whenever the user deems that